 The Child Care Planning Committee shares a unified vision and mission statement with the Policy Roundtable for Child and Development and the Office for the Advancement of Early Care and Education ~

 Children are healthy, thriving and have equitable opportunities to achieve optimal development and succeed in life.

 Lead, build and strengthen an affordable and high-quality early care and education system for the children and families of Los Angeles County.

 The Child Care Planning Committee is comprised of 50 members representing parents/consumers, early educators, community organizations, public agencies, child care resource and referral agencies, institutions of higher education, and Board of Supervisor appointees.

-Planning Committee generally meets on the first Wednesday of each month from September through June from 12:00 p.m. to 2:00. at various sites throughout the County.
-The public is welcome to attend the Committee meetings and participate in its work groups.
+Planning Committee meets on the following dates and times at various sites throughout the County.
+The public is welcome to attend the Planning Committee meetings.

 Meeting agendas are posted at least 72 hours prior to each monthly meeting.
 Approved minutes and supporting materials from the previous month are generally posted within one week following the meeting.

 - March 1, 2023